Public Access to Records / Freedom of Information Law

 SUNY Empire State College is required to comply with the provisions of New York state's Freedom of Information Law (Public Officers Law §§ 84-90).
 As such, the college must make certain records available to the public for review or to provide copies of such records upon request.

-- be made in writing to the college’s records access officer, the vice president for administration
+- be made in writing to the college’s records access officer, the Office of Communications and Government Relations

 - reasonably describe the records sought, as specifically as possible, including the dates the record(s) cover, titles, specific files and designations